Skip to main content

 tip

-The Result Format uses the Template Toolkit templating engine to output elements of the $results array in a FOREACH loop.
+The Template Toolkit templating engine is used in the Result Format to output elements of the $results array in a FOREACH loop.

 In the result file name, you just need to change the file extension to csv.